Unleash

 Deployment speed

-• Blue-green: Instantaneous switch between environments once deployment is ready
+• Blue-green: Instantaneous switchover once the new environment is ready and tested

 Risk management

-• Progressive: Risk mitigation through limited user exposure and gradual expansion
+• Progressive: Lower risk through limited initial exposure and controlled expansion

 Testing approach

-• Blue-green: Complete testing in isolated environment before any user exposure
+• Blue-green: Testing occurs in the idle environment before any user exposure

 Complexity

-• Blue-green: Simpler conceptually but requires sophisticated infrastructure management
+• Blue-green: Simpler conceptually but requires sophisticated environment management and switching mechanisms

 How does blue-green deployment compare to canary deployment?